-- Refined Sugar and Flour – Refined sugar and refined flour both contain simple carbohydrates, which metabolize quickly.
-This will drive up blood sugar levels which causes the body to produce cytokines.
-Cytokines are pro-inflammation chemicals, which can worsen symptoms.
-Too, these foods can cause weight to increase, which places added stress on joints.
+- Refined Sugar and Flour – Refined sugar and refined flour contain simple carbohydrates that metabolize quickly.
+This will drive up blood sugar levels which cause the body to produce cytokines.
+Cytokines are pro-inflammation chemicals that can worsen symptoms.
+These foods can also cause weight to increase, which places added stress on joints.

-- Red meat – We have all heard of the benefits of Omega-6 fatty acids of which red meat is abundant.
-What few have heard is that Omega-6 fatty acids can also contribute to inflammation when intake is high.
-Lean cuts and moderation are recommended.
+- Red meat – We have all heard of the benefits of Omega-6 fatty acids, of which red meat is abundant.
+Few have heard that Omega-6 fatty acids can also contribute to inflammation when intake is high.
+We recommend lean cuts and moderation.

-- Fried foods – A 2009 report in the Journal of Clinical Endocrinology and Metabolism drew attention to the effect fried foods have on the human body.
-It showed that these foods create toxin which can increase oxidation in the body and subsequently, additional inflammation.
+- Fried foods – A 2009 report in the Journal of Clinical Endocrinology and Metabolism drew attention to fried foods’ effect on the human body.
+It showed that these foods create toxins that can increase oxidation in the body and, subsequently, additional inflammation.

 - Gluten – Gluten is a specialized protein found in grains like wheat or rye.
 Although not fully understood, evidence indicates that gluten can increase inflammation in some people, especially those with RA.

-- Alcohol – Long-believed to be associated with increased inflammation in patients with RA, recent studies indicate there is a balance to be found.
-Researchers have learned that moderate use of alcohol can be beneficial to patients suffering from Rheumatoid Arthritis but beyond a few glasses per week, the effects are reversed and the condition worsens.
+- Alcohol – It is long believed to be associated with increased inflammation in patients with RA, and recent studies indicate there is a balance to be found.
+Researchers have learned that moderate use of alcohol can be beneficial to patients suffering from Rheumatoid Arthritis.
+Still, beyond a few glasses per week, the effects are reversed, and the condition worsens.
 Exercise care when consuming alcohol.

-- Processed foods – Anything that is ready-to-eat with no cooking needed is said to be processed.
-Such foods contain high levels of refined sugar and four along with saturated fats.
-As already described above, these three are very detrimental to patients suffering from Rheumatoid arthritis.
+- Processed foods – Anything ready-to-eat with no cooking needed is said to be processed.
+Such foods contain high levels of refined sugar, along with saturated fats.
+These three are very detrimental to patients who have Rheumatoid arthritis, as already described above.
 Pay attention to what is put into processed foods.